Tari-Star/Challenge13-E-commerce/README.md

 ## Description:

-Back end application for an e-commerce site.
+Back end application for an e-commerce site, with  functional Express API and the Sequelize ORM library to interact with a MySQL database.

-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 ##  Table of Contents